 - 47. An override occurs when a residential mortgage loan is approved outside an ADI's loan serviceability criteria or other lending policy parameters or guidelines.
 Overrides are occasionally needed to deal with exceptional or complex loan applications.
 However, a prudent ADI's risk limits would appropriately reflect the maximum level of allowable overrides and be supported by a robust monitoring framework that tracks overrides against risk tolerances.
 It is also good practice to implement limits or triggers to manage specific types of overrides, such as loan serviceability overrides.
 APRA expects that where overrides breach the risk limits, appropriate action would be taken by senior management to investigate and address such excesses. - 48.
 There are varying industry practices with respect to defining, approving, reporting and monitoring overrides.
 APRA expects an ADI to have a framework that clearly defines overrides.
 In doing so, it is important that any loan approved outside an ADI's serviceability criteria parameters should be captured and reported as an override.
 This includes loans where the borrower is assessed to have a net income surplus of less than \$0 (even if temporary) or where exceptions to minimum serviceability requirements have been granted, such as waivers on income verification.
 ADIs may have their own definitions that include other types of loans (such as those outside LVR limits) as overrides for internal risk monitoring purposes. - 49.
 In addition, a sound framework would also detail the approval process, documentary requirements for an override approval (including acceptable reasons for an override) and an oversight mechanism to monitor and report such overrides.
 It is good practice to monitor and report the reasons for overrides, to provide an aggregate view for senior management and enable an assessment of trends. - 50.
 Deliberate misreporting or non-reporting of overrides is indicative of poor practice.
 A sound risk management framework would capture such instances, prompting appropriate investigation and swift and appropriate action where necessary. - 51.
 Good practice is for regular override reporting to be provided to senior management and to the Board.
-Such reporting would include: - a) delinquency rates for residential mortgage loans approved as overrides and exceptions; - b) tracking against risk tolerance limits for overrides; - c) reasons for overrides: and - d) distribution of overrides across business units, products, locations, third-party originators and, where relevant, ADI officers associated with a disproportionate number of overrides.
+Such reporting would include:

+- a) delinquency rates for residential mortgage loans approved as overrides and exceptions; - b) tracking against risk tolerance limits for overrides; - c) reasons for overrides; and - d) distribution of overrides across business units, products, locations, third-party originators and, where relevant, ADI officers associated with a disproportionate number of overrides. - 52.
+APRA expects an ADI to have appropriate processes in place to determine whether loans approved through overrides to internal policy would be treated as a standard or non-standard loan for capital purposes under Prudential Standard APS 112 Capital Adequacy: Standardised Approach to Credit Risk.